voef-observatory/veof-observatory.github.io/index.md

 VOEF is an open and collaborative research initiative.
 Colleagues interested in contributing to or collaborating with the Observatory are warmly welcome to join us.

-The researchers listed below constitute the initial members of the Observatory:
+The researchers listed below constitute the founding members of the Observatory:

 - Le Van Cuong
+- Pham Thi Kim Cuong
 - Nguyen Van Phu
-- Pham Thi Kim Cuong
 - Pham Ngoc Sang
 - Nguyen Huu Thanh Tam